ibm-cloud-docs/iaas-vpn/ssl-pptp-vpn-faqs.md

 1. Uninstall your current version of MotionPro (if applicable).
 1. Restart your system.
 1. Download and install the latest version of MotionPro.

+## How do I request SSL-VPN logs?
+{: #faq-ssl-cert-5}
+{: faq}
+{: support}

+Requesting SSL-VPN audit logs requires that you open a support case to ensure proper protocol, security, and policies are followed.
+For security reasons, only the primary account holder can make the request for SSL-VPN audit logs.
+VPN logs are not available in real time as there can be a delay in availability.
+Due to the sensitive nature of the content, sometimes not all information can be shared.
+Please provide the following items for the request:

+1) VPN username or IP address
+2) Date (range is preferable)
+3) Suggested times including time-zone
+4) VPN endpoint (if known)